cahya-wirawan/text-classification/README.md

 The engine is running as a server listening on command and text to be classified.
 By default it listens on localhost port 3333, but it can be changed in the yaml configuration file.

+## Requirements
+- Python 3.0 or newer
+- Tensorflow 1.0 or newer

 ## textclassificationd.py

 ### synopsis